 Perhaps the most notable example of a movie with alternate cuts is Ridley Scott’s Blade Runner.
 The film had major production problems before being released in 1982 to mixed critical response and lukewarm box office results.

 However, between 1990 and 1991, the film’s "Workprint edit" was screened and generated positive buzz.
 This led to Warner Bros. (with Scott's involvement) to release a “Director’s Cut” in 1992.

 Years later, with the advent of DVD and Blu-ray, Scott was able to, once again, go back and create what is now known as “The Final Cut,” widely regarded as the definitive (and “only”) version of the film.

 Director’s Cut Types

-The most common term, often sold as being the director’s original vision.
-In some cases, such as Ridley Scott’s Kingdom of Heaven, a substantial amount of footage was added back into a film, which garnered it critical acclaim as one of the best director’s cuts of all time.
 However, in some cases, it really is just a marketing ploy.
-Using Scott again, his “director’s cut” of Alien has been confirmed as nothing more than a studio mandate for one of the film’s home video releases.
-In some rare cases, legitimate director’s cuts are shorter than their theatrical releases.
+Using Scott again, his “Director’s Cut” of Alien has been confirmed as nothing more than a studio mandate for one of the home video releases.
+In rare cases, legitimate Director’s Cuts are shorter than their theatrical releases.